stefborg/protege-proof-explanation/README.txt

 INSTALLATION:

-To install, place all jar files inside the archive
+To install, place ALL jar files inside the archive

 	protege-proof-explanation-0.1.0-SNAPSHOT.zip